History of education in England: Apprenticeships

 High technology industry (aerospace, nuclear, oil and gas, automotive, power generation and distribution etc.) trained its professional engineers via the advanced apprenticeship system of learning – usually a 5-year process.
 The higher apprenticeship framework in the 1950s, 60s and 70s was designed to allow young people (16 years) an alternative path to A levels to achieve an academic qualification at level 4 or 5 NVQ (National Vocational Qualification).
 The Higher Apprenticeship Framework was open to young people who had a minimum of four GCE "O" levels to enrol in an Ordinary National Certificate or Diploma or a City & Guilds technician course.
 For advanced engineering apprenticeships "O" levels had to include mathematics, physics, and English language.
 The advanced apprenticeship framework's purpose was to provide a supply of young people seeking to enter work-based learning via apprenticeships by offering structured high value learning and transferable skills and knowledge.
 These apprenticeships were enabled by linking industry with local technical colleges and professional Engineering Institutions.

 The Advanced Apprenticeship Framework offered clear pathways and outcomes that addressed the issues facing the industry.
 This system was in place since the 1950s.
 The system provided young people with an alternative to staying in full-time education beyond 16/18 to gain pure academic qualifications without work-based learning.
 The Advanced Apprenticeships of the 1950s, 60s and 70s provided the necessary preparation towards Engineering Technician, Technician Engineer or Chartered Engineer registration.
 Apprentices undertook a variety of job roles in numerous technical functions to assist the work of engineers, in the design, development, manufacture and maintenance of production system.

 Industry Training Boards (ITBs) were introduced by the Industrial Training Act 1964 (amended by the Agricultural Training Board Act 1982 and Industrial Training Act 1982), requiring employers in a number of sectors to pay a training levy to their industry training board or apply a similar sum to the provision of training to their employees.
 Later phased out, as of 2018 the Construction Industry Training Board survives.

 In modern times, apprenticeship became less important, especially as employment in heavy industry and artisan trades has declined since the 1980s.
 Traditional apprenticeships reached their lowest point in the 1980s: by that time, training programmes were rare and people who were apprentices learned mainly by example.

-Conservative governments, from 1979 to 1997
+Conservative governments (1979–1997)

 Following the 1979 General Election, the Conservative Party regained power under Margaret Thatcher.
 In the early period it made two main changes: